Creating an Ext plugin

 Select Ext for your Plugin type.

-Figure 8.1: Creating an Ext plugin
+Figure 8.1: You can even create an Ext plugin project with Liferay IDE.

 The Plugins SDK automatically appended